knative/docs/blog/docs/articles/getting-started-blog-p3.md

 ![](/blog/images/getting-started-blog-series/post3/001.png)

 Hello and welcome back to the blog series!
 In this blog post we will start making actual code changes to some Knative code.
 Specifically, we will be learning what an API is in Knative, and how we can change them.
 To facilitate this and the future coding focused blog posts, we will be building a simple event source based on the Knative sample source code.
 Our source will function similarly to the sample source and send an event at an interval, except it will allow you to create a text template which will be populated with variables on every event that is sent.
-By the end of this blog post you should be able to understand what APIs are in Knative, and have modified the sample source API to support our new functionality.
+By the end of this blog post you should be able to understand what APIs are in Knative, and have modified the sample source API to support our new feature (text templates).

 ## What is an API?
 ![](/blog/images/getting-started-blog-series/post3/002.png)
 An API is an “Application Programming Interface”.
-You can think of it as a contract, where an application provides an interface to users, which the users can use to programmatically specify what they want the application to do for them
+You can think of it as a contract, where an application provides an interface to users which the users can use to programmatically specify what they want the application to do for them

 In Knative, APIs take the form of [Kubernetes CustomResourceDefinitions (CRDs)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#custom-resources){:target="_blank"}.
 These are the definitions of what resources Knative can provide in your cluster.
 For example, if you want an event broker for your event driven application you are building, you might want to use the Knative Eventing Broker CRD.
 Users interact with this API by creating instances of the Custom Resource in their cluster.
 You can think of this in the same way as an Object is an instance of a Class: a Custom Resource is an instance of a Custom Resource Definition.